-11 Mar Backing up to Wasabi S3 compatible cloud storage using BackupAssist
+11 Mar Backing up to Wasabi S3 buckets using BackupAssist

 For us, the main benefits of Wasabi over other large cloud providers fall into four key areas: